graphql/graphql-spec/spec/Section 6 -- Execution.md

 The "new message posted to chat room" could use a "Pub-Sub" system where the chat room ID is the "topic" and each "publish" contains the sender and text.

+**Event Streams**

+An event stream represents a sequence of discrete events over time which can be observed.
+As an example, a "Pub-Sub" system may produce an event stream when "subscribing to a topic", with an event occurring on that event stream for each "publish" to that topic.
+Event streams may produce an infinite sequence of events or may complete at any point.
+Event streams may complete in response to an error or simply because no more events will occur.
+An observer may at any point decide to stop observing an event stream by cancelling it, after which it must receive no more events from that event stream.

 **Supporting Subscriptions at Scale**

 Supporting subscriptions is a significant change for any GraphQL server.
 Query